AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/bb/readme.md

     ```bash
     bb prove_keccak_ultra_honk -b ./target/hello_world.json -w ./target/witness-name.gz -o ./target/proof
     ```

+    **Note:** `prove_keccak_ultra_honk` is used to generate UltraHonk proofs with Keccak hashes, as it is what the Solidity verifier is designed to be compatible with given the better gas efficiency when verifying on-chain; `prove_ultra_honk` in comparison generates proofs with Poseidon hashes, more efficient in recursions but not on-chain verifications.

 3. Compute the verification key for your Noir program running:

     ```bash